Dr. Luca Malatesta

 - Caroline Brand, BSc student at University Bremen, for an internship co-supervised by Kim Huppert about the relationship between sea cliff retreat and wave power on the southeastern England coast

 - Sonia Flückiger for her BSc thesis at the University of Lausanne about quantitative constraints on glacial lake outburst floods from fluvial deposits (2020), now MSc student in climate science at the University of Bern

-- Andreas Ruby for his research internship (MSc) on the distribution of marine terraces across the Japanese archipelago as a function of local uplift rates (2020), now MSc student at Uni Trier
+- Andreas Ruby for his research internship (MSc) on the distribution of marine terraces across the Japanese archipelago as a function of local uplift rates (2020), Now PhD student at GFZ.

 - Emily Carreño for her undergraduate senior thesis at UC Santa Cruz on the sampling bias in global uplift rates derived from marine terraces (2018), now professional geologist in the Bay Area, CA